Parameterized quantum comb and simpler circuits for reversing unknown qubit-unitary operations: Results

+As a parameter optimization method, we further propose two techniques that can accelerate training in specific scenarios by leveraging the unique properties of comb.
+The first technique pertains to the computation of the loss function.
+The computation of $\cL_p$ may need to perform sampling and matrix computation to cover all possible selected input channels in each iteration, which encounters diminished training efficacy when the set volume increases.
+In this case, if the similarity function can be expressed as a linear equation in terms of the PQComb's Choi operator $C_\bmV({\bm \theta})$ as

-where $\Omega_j$ is the performance operator determined by $\widehat{\cN}_{j, \textrm{in}}^{(1)}$, $\ldots$, $\cN_{j, \textrm{in}}^{(m)}$ and $\cN_j$, we propose an alternative loss function to overcome the sampling problem, namely the \emph{comb-based loss function}.
+where $\O_j$ is the performance operator determined by $\cN_{j, \textrm{in}}^{(1)}$, $\ldots$, $\cN_{j, \textrm{in}}^{(m)}$ and $\cN_{j, \textrm{out}}$~\cite{quintino2022deterministic}, we propose an alternative loss function to overcome the sampling problem, namely the \emph{comb-based loss function}

-where $\Omega = \frac{1}{N} \sum_{j = 1}^N \Omega_j$.
+where $\O = \sum_{j = 1}^N p_j \O_j$.
 This loss function incorporates the features of both PQC and quantum comb.
-As illustrated in Figure~\ref{fig:pqc comb protocol}, the Choi operator $C_\bmV({\bm \theta})$ can be calculated by inserting unnormalized maximally entangled states to all input systems of the parameterized comb.
-Since the performance operator $\Omega$ is determined by the input channels and the target output, it allows for pre-computation, thus avoiding the need for sampling at every iteration.
+The Choi operator $C_\bmV({\bm \theta})$ can be calculated by inserting unnormalized maximally entangled states to all input systems of the parameterized comb.
+Since the performance operator $\O$ is determined by the input channels and the expected output, it allows for pre-computation, thus avoiding the need for sampling at every iteration.

-In the next section, we show the process of solving specific problems using the PQComb framework by designing a unitary inversion protocol, i.e., $f(U^{(1)}, \ldots, U^{(m)}) = U^{-1}$.
-We will first introduce the task of unitary inversion, followed by detailing the process of obtaining the final solution using the PQComb.
-Through this case study, we could see the potential of PQComb to yield optimal solutions and assist us in designing better protocols.